Laverna/laverna/README.md

 ## Developer Install & Documentation

 Setting up the Laverna development environment only takes a few minutes.
 To run locally, you need to have the following installed:
-* [Node.js](https://nodejs.org/) version 6.11.4.
-Laverna works with other versions, but requires additional configuration and is not recommended.
+* [Node.js version 6.11.4](https://nodejs.org/).
+Laverna works with other previous Node versions, but requires changes to `package.json` and is not recommended.
 * [MongoDB](https://docs.mongodb.com/manual/installation/)
 * [Git](https://git-scm.com/book/en/v2) (note: Windows users need to set the PATH variable for git after installation).